ericfortis/final-cut-pro-scene-detect/README.md

 `fcpscene` automates that process.

-## What if the video has already been retimed but incorrectly?
+## How to fix a video that has duplicate frames?

 <details>